San Francisco • Joshua Tree • Death Valley Rush RanchAngel Island UC Berkeley Extension

 Joshua Tree National Park, at nearly 800,000 acres, lies at the point where two deserts, two large ecosystems (whose characteristics are determined primarily by elevation) meet - the Colorado Desert, below 3,000 ft, in the eastern part of the park, and the higher, moister, and slightly cooler Mojave Desert in the western part of the park, and habitat of the Joshua tree, Yucca Brevifolia.
 The western part of the park, where we will be photographing at night, also includes the very surreal geologic features that have become associated with the Joshua Tree area.
 Joshua Tree became a National Monument in 1936, remaining mostly a local or regional attraction, a well-kept secret, but since becoming a National Park in 1994, its popularity has rose and the numbers of visitors each year has increased.

 As legend would have it, Mormon pioneers saw the limbs of the Yucca trees and recalled the upstretched arms of the biblical figure Joshua, leading them to the promised land, and named them, Joshua Trees.
 Country-rocker Gram Parsons, whose name has become synonymous with Joshua Tree, was similarly inspired by this strange landscape, and traveled here often in the 1960s.
-The band U2, who in 1987 immortalized the area with their LP, entitled simply Joshua Tree, saw similar connections between this surreal, somewhat threatening landscape and the actual, fragile ecosystem it represents and our own frail attempts to find solitude, love, liberty, and freedom, realizing often times that "We still haven't found what we're looking for."
+The band U2, who in 1987 immortalized the area with their LP - simply entitled Joshua Tree - saw similar connections between this surreal, somewhat threatening landscape and the actual, fragile ecosystem it represents and our own frail attempts to find solitude, love, liberty, and freedom, realizing often times that "We still haven't found what we're looking for."

 Tuition and Schedule